 On July 5th 1970, three men Thomas Victor Dolan (17) of Manhattan Beach, Thomas Hayes (19) of Hermosa Beach and Homer Clyde Shadwick (19) of Saginaw Michigan were discovered by a passer by on a beach in Santa Barbara, that straddled the University of California Santa Barbara building.
 Two of the young men had succumbed to their injuries, while the third Thomas Hayes had been rushed to hospital in nearby Goleta in critical condition, after the three appeared to have been subjected to a frenzied attack with a bladed weapon while camping out in their sleeping bags on the night of the July 4th 1970.
 Fortunately for Thomas Hayes, he survived the brutal assault.
 The three had hitchhiked back from fireworks celebrations at Candlestick Park in San Francisco.
 The assailant/s took none of the victims possessions in an apparently motiveless attack.

-This attack came approximately four months after the Hood and Garcia Murders, who on Saturday February 21st 1970, 11 miles east of these attacks, fell victim to a knife wielding assassin on a quiet retreat of East Beach, Santa Barbara, a crime some believe had the hallmarks of the notorious Zodiac killer, who terrorized Northern California in the late 60's and early 70's.
-As did the murders of Robert Domingos and Linda Edwards, on June 4th 1963 which took place in Santa Barbara County near Lompoc, again in a beach location.
+This attack came approximately four months after the Hood and Garcia Murders, who on Saturday February 21st 1970, 11 miles east of these attacks, fell victim to a knife wielding assassin on a quiet retreat of East Beach, Santa Barbara, a crime some believe had the hallmarks of the notorious Zodiac killer, who terrorized Northern California in the late 60s and early 70s.
+As did the murders of Robert Domingos and Linda Edwards on June 4th 1963, a couple were brutally gunned down while fleeing for their lives from a remote beach, situated 3.32 miles east of Gaviota State Park and alongside Highway 101, approximately a five-hour drive from Vallejo, California.

 Detectives drew parallels between the Sleeping Bag Murders and the Hood and Garcia slaying, yet to this day no arrests have been forthcoming in either case.